Flushed Away (2007), starring Hugh Jackman, Kate Winslet, Ian McKellen

 Trivia for Flushed Away

-- In Tabitha’s room, there are a variety of dolls from previous DreamWorks Animation films, including a Gromit and several bunnies from Wallace & Gromit: The Curse of the Were-Rabbit, an Alex the Lion fromMadagascar, and a Dragon from Shrek.
+- In Tabitha’s room, there are a variety of dolls from previous DreamWorks Animation films.
+These include a Gromit and several bunnies from Wallace & Gromit: The Curse of the Were-Rabbit, an Alex the Lion fromMadagascar, and a Dragon from Shrek.

 - Many characters from past films make cameos in Flushed Away.
-For example, a Chicken Run chicken is on the second page of the Toad’s scrapbook, Gromit’s head is a pencil top in the Jammy Dodger, the penguin from Wallace and Gromit: The Wrong Trousers is on a stamp on the Jammy Dodger, and a poster of Wallace and Gromit: The Curse of the Were-Rabbit is on the side of a bus in Kensington.
+For example, a Chicken Run chicken is on the second page of the Toad’s scrapboop.
+Gromit’s head is a pencil top in the Jammy Dodger.
+The penguin from Wallace and Gromit: The Wrong Trousers is on a stamp on the Jammy Dodger.
+And a poster of Wallace and Gromit: The Curse of the Were-Rabbit is on the side of a bus.

 - At the beginning of the film, when Roddy is going through his wardrobe, the outfit he forgoes for the Elvis Presley-style rhinestone jumpsuit is a replica of the original Wolverine outfit from the comic books.
 Wolverine is another role that Hugh Jackman made famous.